 I spent the summer at Outward Bound wearing a pair of Umbro nylon soccer shorts that I found on the bottom of the lake in front of the dock at the Home Place.
 Peach plaid shirt, bright green Umbros, navy blue wind pants.
 I assume that the students thought I was crazy.
 Which is part of the fun.

 These days I usually wear Patagonia Baggies as my backcountry shorts.
-They have a liner so they can be worn without underwear, they dry quickly when wet and are fairly tough.
+They have a liner so they can be worn without underwear, they dry quickly when wet and are tough as nails.
 Baggies are a little heavier than ultralight running shorts, and I have used those for several trips when weight was a little more of a focus.

 The idea behind shorts is that you wear them under your wind pants for bug and sun protection, and can pull off your wind pants if you start to overheat and the bugs aren’t a problem.
 To my mind, this works better than zip-off pants, and avoids the fact that you’re going to look like a kook if you wear zip-offs.
 Seriously.